Many are asking, is Garmisch Partenkirchen Worth Visiting?

 Olympic Ski Jump

-Technically speaking, GaPa’s Olympic Ski Jump is a K-125 (K point) and HS140 (Hill Size) ski jumping hill located in Gudiberg, south of the district of Partenkirchen.
+Technically speaking, Garmisch-Partenkirchen’s Olympic Ski Jump is a K-125 (K point) and HS140 (Hill Size) ski jumping hill located in Gudiberg, south of the district of Partenkirchen.

-But regardless of what these numbers mean, this structure will definitely give you a thrill even by having a glimpse of it.
+But regardless of what these numbers mean, this structure can thrill you even by glancing at it.
 The Olympic Ski Jump will surely pump the adrenaline out of your blood when you try, especially if it is your first time!

 You can access the Olympic Ski Jump Ski Stadium for free.
 Just sign-up at the Garmisch-Partenkirchen tourism office when you arrive in the town or call (ph.: +49 (0) 8821/180700).